heig-AMT/stack/README.md

 ```

 This will launch:
-* a postgres image with a service named "database"
+* a postgres image with a service named "database";
-* our gamification server with a service named "gamify"
+* our gamification server with a service named "gamify"; and
-* our stackunderflow server with a service named "openliberty"
+* our stackunderflow server with a service named "openliberty".

 | Container | Inside port | Outside port |
 |----------------------------------------|